Algebraic groups in non-commutative probability theory revisited

 where the sum is over Boolean partitions with $k$ blocks $\pi_1,\ldots,\pi_k$.
 The factor $k!$ appears since there are $k!$ ways to order the blocks $\pi_1,\ldots, \pi_k$ to form an ordered Boolean partition.
 The conclusion follows by summation over $k$. \end{proof}

-\begin{proof} We are now in the position to conclude the proof that the product in Definition \ref{idprodb} identifies with the one in Definition \ref{defnBglawalg}.
-By Corollary \ref{coprolinB}, it is enough to prove that, given two elements $\phi$ and $\psi$ in $\mathcal G(\mathcal A)$, we have
+\begin{proof}[Proof of Proposition \ref{idprodb}] We are now in the position to conclude the proof that the product in Proposition \ref{idprodb} identifies with the one in Definition \ref{defnBglawalg}.
+For notational clarity, we write temporarily $\ogreaterthan'$ for the product defined in Proposition \ref{idprodb}.